AdobeDocs/commerce-admin.en/help/b2b/purchase-order-flow.md

 ## My Purchase Orders

-When purchase orders are enabled for a company, the **My Purchase Orders** item is displayed in left panel for customers logged in to a company user account.
+When purchase orders are enabled for a company, the **[!UICONTROL My Purchase Orders]** item is displayed in left panel for customers logged in to a company user account.
 There are three tabs that provide different purchase order lists and functions:

-- **My Purchase Orders**: POs created by the customer.
+- **[!UICONTROL My Purchase Orders]**: POs created by the customer.
-- **Company Purchase Orders**: POs made by subordinate users within the company (depends on company structure and roles).
+- **[!UICONTROL Company Purchase Orders]**: POs made by subordinate users within the company (depends on company structure and roles).
-- **Requires My Approval**: (Visible for designated approvers) POs that are waiting for the customer's approval.
+- **[!UICONTROL Requires My Approval]**: (Visible for designated approvers) POs that are waiting for the customer's approval.
 The counter shows how many orders are awaiting approval.

 ![My Purchase Orders](./assets/account-dashboard-my-purchase-orders.png)<!-- zoom -->